Jehops/codeml_sba/README.md

 SBA is a method that uses bootstrapping of site patterns and borrows kernel smoothing techniques from machine learning to account for errors in maximum likelihood parameter estimates in codeml [1].
-It is currently working with codon models M2a, branch-site model A, and M8.
+It is currently working with codon models M2a, branch-site A, and M8.

 To use the method, codeml must be run three times.